ericgolftourney/StoreLocatorPlus/readme.txt

 == Changelog ==

+= 1.6.4 (February 11th 2011) =

+* Set the SLPLUS CSS for images to have visibility & display to !important.
+* Some themes & plugins force javascript images to be hidden, causing the map not to display.

+= 1.6.3 (February 10th 2011) =

+* Fix conflict errors when replacing Store Locator with SLPLUS.
+* The conflict errors would cause the Google Map to not display on some installs.

 = 1.6.2 (February 8th 2011) =

 * Re-distribute 1.6.1 patch, full kit did not make it to the WordPress system.

 = 1.6.1 (February 7th 2011) =